The top 10 health benefits of eating eggs

 Egg yolks support eye health

 Eggs are an excellent source of lutein and zeaxanthin, two antioxidants that are critical for eye health.
-Lutein and zeaxanthin are concentrated in the retina—the layer of light-sensitive cells at the back of your eye—where they help protect it from damage caused by ultraviolet light.
+Lutein and zeaxanthin are found in the retina, which is located at the back of your eye.
+They protect the retina from harm caused by ultraviolet light.

-Eating eggs regularly is linked with a lower risk of age-related macular degeneration (AMD), a condition that affects your central vision as you age.
+Regularly eating eggs can decrease the risk of age-related macular degeneration (AMD), a condition that affects central vision as you get older.
 This can make it difficult to see faces or read, which can affect your quality of life later on in life.

 As an egg ages, the white becomes more watery while the yolk becomes thicker and less likely to break.